GeoscienceAustralia/sira/_sources/index.rst.txt

 are designed to allow for expansion to different hazards and arbitrary infrastructure sectors/assets.

-SIRA is being developed in |GA_NAME_LINK| in support of the agency's strategic priority to contribute to enhancing the hazard resilience of communities in Australia and its region.
+SIRA is being developed in `Geoscience Australia (GA)`_ in support of the agency's strategic priority to contribute to enhancing the hazard resilience of communities in Australia and its region.

 Features